matfish2/vue-tables-2/readme.md

 Child rows allow for a custom designed output area, namely a hidden child row underneath each row, whose content you are free to set yourself.
 When using the `childRow` option you must pass a unqiue `id` property for each row, which is used to track the current state.
+If your identifer key is not `id`, use the `childRowKey` option to set it.

 The syntax is identincal to that of templates: